 Medical Certification-Leave for Employee's Own or a Covered Family Member's Serious Health Condition: If the employee is requesting leave because of the employee's own or a family member's serious health condition, the employee and the relevant health care provider must supply appropriate medical certification.
 The medical certification must be provided within 15 days after it is requested, or as soon as reasonably possible under the circumstances.
 Failure to provide requested medical certification in a timely manner may result in denial of leave until it is provided.
-The Park District, at its expense, may require an examination by a second health care provider designated by the Park District, if it reasonably doubts the medical certification you initially provide.
-If the second health care provider's opinion conflicts with the original medical certification, the Park District, at its expense, may require a third, mutually agreeable health care provider to conduct an examination and provide a final and binding opinion.
+The Park District, at its expense, may require an examination by a second health care provider designated by the Park District, if it reasonably doubts the medical certification, the Park District, at its expense, may require a third, mutually agreeable health care provider to conduct an examination and provide a final and binding opinion.
 The Park District may also require medical recertification periodically during the leave and employees may be required to present a fitness for duty verification upon their return to work following a leave for the employee's own illness specifying that the employee is fit to perform the essential functions of the job.